Biddy gave her a belt in the gob and left her sprawling on the floor

 - The ex-IRA terrorists of Sin City are a much darker example.

-- The Boondock Saints: The MacManus brothers get into a Bar Brawl with some Russian mobsters and decide to become Vigilante Men and kill them all, and then the rest of the organized crime in Boston.
+- The Boondock Saints: The MacManus brothers get into a Bar Brawl with some Russian mobsters and decide to become Vigilante Men after an epiphany when the morning after said brawl resulted in the mobsters coming into the brothers' apartment to off the brothers, and then it goes towards the rest of the organized crime in Boston.

 - Irish-American director John Ford loved this trope, usually playing it in the lovable Boisterous Bruiser variation and frequently involving alcohol.